-In the normal course of business, the Company provided insurance benefits to other companies within the Power Financial group of companies.
+In the normal course of business, the Company provided insurance benefits and other services to other companies within the Power Financial group of companies.
 In all cases, transactions were at market terms and conditions.

-25. Related Party Transactions (cont'd)
+26. Related Party Transactions (cont'd)

 Segregated funds of the Company were invested in funds managed by Mackenzie Investments.
 The Company also has interests in mutual funds, open-ended investment companies and unit trusts.
 Some of these funds are managed by related parties of the Company and the Company receives management fees related to these services.
-All transactions were provided at market terms and conditions (note 13).
+All transactions were provided at market terms and conditions (note 15).

 During the year, the Company received from IGM and its subsidiaries (IGM), certain administrative services.
-The Company paid \$63 in commissions (\$90 in 2016) under an agreement with IGM for distribution services.
+The Company paid \$48 in commissions (\$63 in 2017) under an agreement with IGM for distribution services.
 As well, certain administrative services were provided to and received from Great-West Life and London Life.
-The Company paid \$1 (\$1 in 2016) for property management and leasing services from GWL Realty Advisors Inc., a wholly owned subsidiary of Great-West Life.
+The Company paid \$1 (\$1 in 2017) for property management and leasing services from GWL Realty Advisors Inc., a wholly owned subsidiary of Great-West Life.
 During 2016, the Company was appointed as sub-advisor to Great-West Funds, Inc. and Great-West Capital Management, LLC, affiliated companies, to act as an investment advisor to a series of Great-West Funds.
 All services were provided on market terms and conditions.

-During 2017, the Company purchased residential mortgages of \$99 (\$135 in 2016) from London Life.
-The Company sold residential mortgages of \$5 (\$10 in 2016) to London Life.
-The Company purchased stocks and bonds of \$27 (\$5 in 2016) from London Life.
+During 2018, the Company purchased residential mortgages of \$75 (\$99 in 2017) from London Life.
+The Company sold residential mortgages of \$7 (\$5 in 2017) to London Life.
+During 2017, the Company purchased stocks and bonds of \$27 from London Life.
 The above transactions were at market terms and conditions.